Baghdad Gymnasium: Publications featuring the Gymnasium

-In January 1980, the Ministry of Housing and Constructions – State Commission for Buildings issued an Arabic publication celebrating the completion of the building.
-"Of the things we must take into consideration at this time is the importance of the Youth and of supporting them and the activities they take part in, and their economic, social, and political effects on the State's policy.
+In January 1980, the Ministry of Housing and Constructions – State Commission for Buildings issued an Arabic publication celebrating the completion of the building:"Of the things we must take into consideration at this time is the importance of the Youth and of supporting them and the activities they take part in, and their economic, social, and political effects on the State's policy.
 Here is why such a gymnasium is an essential need for our youth: this gymnasium is one of the most essential outcomes of the Revolution, for Iraq's young people and for supporting and developing its sportsmanship.
 Of the most special characteristics of this gymnasium is its novelty in Iraq.
-Together with the Al-Shaab Stadium and the Olympic Pool, which will be built next to the Gymnasium, the complex will mark the beginning of a Sport Center.
+Together with the al-Sha'ab Stadium and the Olympic Pool, which will be built next to the Gymnasium, the complex will mark the beginning of a Sport Center.
 The State Commission for Buildings is proud to present this Gymnasium to our sportsmen.
 Finished in record time, the Gymnasium's utmost architectural distinction is considered a great example of the contemporary architectural arts in Iraq.
 We wish for our sportsmen's efforts to succeed, and here is an initiative that furthers our support and giving."

-In 1981, Iraq dedicated a series of stamps to celebrate the inauguration of Saddam Hussein Gymnasium, among other modern buildings such as The Palace of Conferences and the Open Mind Arch at Baghdad University designed by Walter Gropius.

-In 2013, an international conference co-organized by Ifpo's Urban Observatory (French Institute of the Near-East in Beirut) and Baghdad University, College of Engineering, under the patronage of UNESCO, was held in Baghdad with the title "The architecture of Modernity in Baghdad: from Le Corbusier to the Iraqi pioneers".
-It focused on the Baghdad's Gymnasium and included a visit of the building.